Michael J. Skindell

-Michael J. Skindell (born 1962) is the state representative for the 13th district of the Ohio House of Representatives after previously serving there from 2003 to 2010.
+Michael J. Skindell (born August 31, 1962) is the former state representative for the 13th district of the Ohio House of Representatives after previously serving there from 2003 to 2010.
 He also previously served as the state senator for the 23rd district of the Ohio Senate from 2011 to 2018.
 He is a Democrat.

 Life and career

 Skindell graduated from Walsh College (now Walsh University) in North Canton, Ohio, with a Bachelor of Arts in Business and Political Science in 1983.
 He received his Juris Doctor from the Cleveland State University College of Law in 1987.
-He is a practicing attorney with the firm of Friedman, Domiano and Smith in Cleveland, specializing in personal injury and product liability.

 He is a past president of the Lakewood Jaycees, and past Chairman of Lakewood Citizens Advisory Committee for Community Development Block Grant.
 He is a former Assistant Attorney General of Ohio, and former member of Lakewood City Council.
 In 2004, he received the award for Ohio Environmental Council Public Servant of the Year.

 After an unsuccessful run in the primary election in 1996, Skindell was first elected to the Ohio House of Representatives in 2002 taking the place of Congresswoman Mary Rose Oakar who retired after serving one term in the State House.

 Skindell ran unopposed in 2004 for a second term, and won a third in 2006 with 77.26% of the vote over Republican John Patrick Hildebrand.
 He won a fourth term in 2008 with 75.29% over Republican Mary Louise Kirk.

 While serving in the Ohio House, Skindell encouraged adoption of a renewable energy portfolio standard in Ohio.
 The General Assembly passed Senate Bill 221, creating a standards program, in 2008 upon which Governor Ted Strickland signed the legislation.

 In 2012, Skindell opted to run for the Ohio Supreme Court, but lost to incumbent Terrence O'Donnell 70% to 30%.